Join us on July 25 for "Evidence" for Decision-Making with Jackie Singh

 Where:

-National Louis University, 122 S Michigan Ave
+Innovation Lab, National Louis University, 122 S Michigan Ave

 Guests will need to take the elevators on the Michigan Avenue side and get off on the 2nd floor.
 Once on the 2nd floor, check in by the front desk and they will let you go up to the 3rd floor.
 On the 3rd floor, turn to your right, go through the double doors, and in a few steps you will be at the scheduled room 3112/3114.